Vinjul1704/er-tas-v2/README.md

 This reposity has the SoulsTAS scripts for my second Elden Ring Any% Zips TAS (02:26.829).

-They are to be used with SoulsTAS: https://github.com/Vinjul1704/SoulsTAS
+They are to be used with SoulsTAS (v0.3.0): https://github.com/Vinjul1704/SoulsTAS